-Sometimes women ask us: “What do you sisters do the whole day?
+Sometimes we are asked: “What do you sisters do the whole day?
 You pray … and then?

-Our day is divided into the four components that reflect our Charism and rule of life: Prayer, Community life, Formation, Apostolate.
-The structure of our daily schedules can look different from day to day or between the different houses but they all incorporate these four elements.
+Our day is divided into the four components that reflect our Charism and rule of life: Prayer, Community Life, Formation, and Apostolate.
+The structure of our daily schedules doesn’t always look the same from day to day or between our different houses, but they all incorporate these four elements.

 The Apostle of the Interior Life has a special love for the Lord, a desire to consecrate her life completely to Him, giving Him her undivided heart.
 The Virgin Mary is the perfect model of docility to Him, and to His Word.